ST10303347/ST10303347-PROG6212P2F/README.md

 I am using an Azure database so you do not need to create a database.
 If you need to have a look at the database in appsettings.json there is the logins and password Please note my LOGIN was not configured properly so you will not be able to login to a profile you already created.
 The tests data and files have been provided

+The project has more than 10 commits and ykimvc has been added as collaborator